kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## Example: Chatbot as a Building Block

-A chatbot is not a full product — it's a user interface.
+A chatbot is not a full product — it's a user interface
-It can answer questions, route tasks, or collect input.
+It can answer questions, route tasks, or collect input
 When combined with retrieval or workflow automation, it becomes a business tool

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.